edgedb/edgedb/docs/clients/99_graphql/graphql.rst

 Basics
 ======

-For the purposes of this section we will consider ``default`` module containing the following schema:
+For the purposes of this section we will consider the ``default`` module containing the following schema:

 .. code-block:: sdl